Lucha Libre Taco Shop

 Lucha Libre Taco Shop is a fast casual Mexican restaurant in the Mission Hills neighborhood of San Diego, California.
 Founded in 2008 and known for its elaborate and colorful interior design, it also has locations in North Park and Pacific Beach.

 History

 The restaurant was first opened in 2008 by brothers Jose Luis, Maurilio, and Diego Rojano-Garcia as a side project.
-They grew up watching lucha libre and thought that the culture around it fit how they envisioned the menu and interior design of the restaurant.
+They grew up watching professional wrestling and thought that the culture around it fit how they envisioned the menu and interior design of the restaurant.
 It opened its second location in the North Park in 2015.
 They had previously opened an outpost in Petco Park in 2014.

 Menu

 The restaurant serves many types of tacos, including queso, ado-haba (adobada and habanero), seafood (mahi-mahi or shrimp), classic, rolled, surf & turf, and birria quesa.
 Burritos include seafood, surf & turf, classic veggie, classic, poblano, surfin', and pluckin'.
 Sides offered are corn, rice, refried beans, and black beans.
 Quesadillas are also sold.